Archive

 Areas to Hike with Your Dog near Moab

+Wondering if Moab is dog friendly?
+You’ve come to the right place.
 If you’re looking for an outdoor adventure with your four-legged friend, look no further than Moab, Utah.
 With its abundance of wide-open spaces and pet-friendly accommodations, Moab is the perfect place to explore with your pup.
 Here are a few tips to help make your trip as enjoyable as possible for both you and your furry friend.
+From dog friendly Moab, Utah hikes to dog friendly Moab restaurants this is your ultimate guide to dog friendly areas in Moab.

 Local laws require dog leashes at all times, and they require you to keep your dog on marked trails.
-The hiking trails inside the national parks are off-limits for dogs, but there are dog-friendly hiking areas around Moab.
+The hiking trails inside the national parks are off-limits for dogs, but there are Moab dog-friendly hikes within a short drive from downtown.
 Many hikes offer stunning arches and other geological formations that make Moab such a popular destination.
 Here are some great areas to hike with your dog near Moab:

 (more…)